cmiskovich/Project_3/README.md

 The legalization of recreational cannabis with gifting up to one ounce of cannabis as outlined in Initiative 71, has created a gifting economy in which stores and businesses exchange cannabis as a gift for t-shirts or other items such as stickers etc, which are actually being purchased by customers, thereby creating a commercial market linked to selling other objects.
 This has flourished as an essentially unregulated gray market.

-Include by accepting crypto curreny and they sell cryto currency for cash they can liquidate that for fiat currency and deposit those funds into federally recognized banks.
+Include by accepting cryptocurrency and they sell cryptocurrency for cash they can liquidate that for fiat currency and deposit those funds into federally recognized banks.

 ---
 ## New Developments: